U.S. wants to oust Iran from U.N. women's body | Law-Order

 Iran has blamed its foreign enemies and their agents for the unrest.
 "Iran has demonstrated through its denial of women's rights and brutal crackdown on its own people that it is unfit to serve on this Commission," Harris said.

-the United States and it allies of abusing their U.N. platform "to further their political agenda" and urged countries not to attend the meeting.
-"The U.S. has no true and genuine concern about the human rights situation in Iran or elsewhere," Iran's U.N.
-Ambassador Amir Saeid Iravani wrote in the letter to U.N. member states.
+Iran's U.N.
+Ambassador Amir Saeid Iravani accused the United States on Wednesday of trying to interfere in Iran's domestic affairs.
+He wrote to U.N. states earlier this week to urge them not to attend the meeting.
+"Iran has consistently rejected the politicization of human rights issues and manipulation of the UN system by certain states to advance their short-sighted political objectives," Iravani told reporters.

-Iran's mission to the United Nations did not immediately respond to a request for comment on the U.S. bid to oust it from the CSW.
+Iran's U.N. mission did not immediately respond to a request for comment on the U.S. bid to oust it from the CSW.
 Members of the CSW are elected by the 54-member U.N.
 Economic and Social Council (ECOSOC), which promotes international cooperation on economic, social, cultural, educational, health and related issues.
-Russia and the United States are both ECOSOC members.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)